 Cubic feet measure the volume in the log, thus has a good relationship with weight.
-Board feet measure only the small end diameter and length has a poor relationship with weight.
+Board feet relate to only the small end diameter (scaling end) and length has a poor relationship with weight.
 Weight is very important because this is what we move, yarding, loading, and hauling.
 Many logging contracts and log sales are performed using weight as the basis, not volume.